harrisj/nicar-sinatra/README.md

 Listening on localhost:4567, CTRL+C to stop
 ```

 Open your browser and navigate to [http://localhost:4567/hi](http://localhost:4567/hi) and see what your app does.
 Not bad for a few lines of code!
 Like I said before, Sinatra is doing all the hard work of defining the webserver, so our 3 lines of code gets expanded outward into a full web application.
-TK

 Now, let's try this request [http://localhost:4567/](http://localhost:4567/).
 Uh oh!
 It's an error!
 Time to add another route for that.